1949 to 1967 – PYE BROADCAST AUDIO CONSOLES | THE OB SCANNERS PART ONE

 1966 – Football Commentaries galore: The ATV International Commentary coach

-I don’t think the merits of Pye as a builder of broadcast audio equipment have been given sufficient credit, which I hope to correct in this three part article.
+I don’t think the merits of Pye as a builder of broadcast audio equipment have been given sufficient credit, which I hope to correct in these four part articles.

 Pye were for many years a major broadcast equipment supplier, along with Marconi and to a lesser extent EMI, and Pye had started delivering fully equipped Outside Broadcast units back in 1949.
 Therefore let’s start by taking a look at these OB vehicles and at the smaller valve and then transistor sound consoles that were fitted in these Pye built OB scanners.